 Imagine yourself in 6th grade.
 The final bell rings and you hustle to the auditorium for your favorite part of the day… band practice!

-You set up your keyboard and set up next to the guitarists and the drummer.
-You run through the latest song that you and your bandmates have been rehearsing for the past week – Brave by Josh Groban.
-Then, your Little Kids Rock teacher uncharacteristically asks you all to come off the stage and sit in the seats facing the stage.
+You plug in your keyboard and set up next to the guitarists and the drummer.
+You run through the latest song that you and your classmates have been rehearsing for the past week – Brave by Josh Groban.
+Then, your Little Kids Rock teacher uncharacteristically asks you all to come down off the stage and sit in the auditorium seats.

 Then, before you can ask what is going on, a special visitor walks through the door…